Updated January 2026

 2. Process for acceptance/refusal of gifts

-- Due diligence must be reviewed for each pledge or gift, even if the process has previously been completed for a prior gift from said donor.
+3. Due diligence must be reviewed for each pledge or gift, even if the process has previously been completed for a prior gift from said donor.
 Due diligence should not repeat the research previously undertaken but cover the period since research was last completed.
-See Appendix 3 for this process.

-- Different levels of due diligence will be undertaken according to the size of the gift proposed.
-For gifts of between £25,000 and £100,000, background level research will be undertaken (see Appendix 1); for gifts of £100,000 or more, advanced level research will be undertaken (see Appendix 2).
+6. Different levels of due diligence will be undertaken according to the size of the gift proposed.
+For gifts of between £25,000 and £100,000, background level research will be undertaken; for gifts of £100,000 or more, advanced level research will be undertaken.
 In all cases, upon completion of the research the form in Appendix 5 will be completed.

-- This form should then be sent to one of the following: Head of Partnerships, Head of Philanthropy, Head of Alumni Fundraising, Deputy Director of Development.
+7. This form should then be sent to one of the following: Head of Partnerships, Head of Philanthropy or Head of Alumni Fundraising.
 The recipient will review the form and, if no issues are identified, approve the gift in writing.
 Where issues are found, the recipient will then discuss the results with a second member of the leadership team (from those listed above).
 Together the recipients should review the areas of concern and try to seek a joint judgement.
-If both agree that the issues merit further review, the report can then be escalated to the Chief of Staff to the Vice-Chancellor’s Office who must confirm approval or rejection of the gift or escalate the decision as agreed for final approval.
+If both agree that the issues merit further review, the report can then be escalated to the Director of Development who must confirm approval or rejection of the gift or escalate the decision as agreed for final approval.
 When escalating, all correspondence should include the PRT to maintain the audit trail.

-- If a pledge is made that sits below the £25,000 threshold and a member of staff or fundraiser is concerned about the background of the donation, or the motivations of a donor, full due diligence should be requested as soon as possible in the process.
-Similarly, due diligence may be requested at any earlier stage than that proposed in 1.2.2 if there are any concerns about the donor or the origin of the funding.
-It is important to note that every member of staff involved in the solicitation of gifts must be vigilant at all times and should alert the Prospect Research Manager or Chief of Staff to the Vice-Chancellor’s Office if they are concerned about any donor or partner.
+8. If a pledge is made that sits below the £25,000 threshold and a member of staff or fundraiser is concerned about the background of the donation, or the motivations of a donor, full due diligence should be requested as soon as possible in the process.
+Similarly, due diligence may be requested at any earlier stage than that outlined above if there are any concerns about the donor or the origin of the funding.
+It is important to note that every member of staff involved in the solicitation of gifts must be vigilant at all times and should alert the Prospect Research Manager or Director of Development if they are concerned about any donor or partner.
 In this situation due diligence should be requested and completed, irrespective of gift amount.

 Back to top